 Some garments such as duvet

-style puffa jackets have a wind-proof outer nylon layer but are not
+style puffa jackets have a wind-proof outer nylon layer

+reducing the cost.
 Water-resistant or water-repellent

 are fine if you will not use the garment in extended

 wet conditions or and will have the opportunity to dry it

 out between uses.
 In cold conditions, waterproof is not

 necessary as there's not a lot of liquid water about!

 500 / 600 / 700 fill down?
 The